 Currently, group insurance plans and health maintenance organizations in Illinois already cover IVF.

-While Illinois already requires group health plans to cover fertility benefits, the referendum asks if individual health plans should be required to fully cover fertility treatments without copay.
+While Illinois already requires group health plans to cover fertility benefits, the referendum asks if individual health plans should be required to fully cover the treatments without copay.
 It also specifies that IVF would be covered no matter the number of times it is needed to be effective, Hoffman said.

 Hoffman believes that a law supporting this referendum could apply to “short-term health plans,” and the health insurance exchange.